AIR CONDITIONING NEEDS SERVICE?

 SO WHY DO PEOPLE BOTHER WITH THE DIY RECHARGE CAN?

 And why are so many sold?
 The answer is simple.
-The can is extremely convenient, cost effective, and it results in a noticeable (and acceptable) difference in output temperature.
+The can is extremely convenient, cost-effective, and it results in a noticeable (and acceptable) difference in output temperature.
 You could argue that people who use this method are just trying to save a buck, but I don’t believe that is always the case.
 It is more likely that most people aren’t aware of the drawbacks of this method, and if they were, the DIY recharge kit won’t be nearly as popular.

 The bottom line is this: if you want your A/C to blow like new, and if you want your system to last a long as possible, DIY recharge cans are an absolute waste of money.
 If you understand how air conditioning works in a car, then you will understand why an automotive air conditioning system does not require sealants, additives, or “cooling boosters” to function properly.
-DIY recharge cans introduce foreign material into your system – material which your system was never designed to run on.
+DIY recharge cans introduce foreign material into your system – material t your system was never designed to run on.
 Spend the $150 or $200 to do it right.
-An A/C system will function it’s 100% best with the correct amount of refrigerant, correct type of refrigerant, and the correct ratio of the correct oil, as the factory intended.
-This cannot be achieved with a DIY can.
+An A/C system will function its 100% best with the correct amount of refrigerant, the correct type of refrigerant, and the correct ratio of the correct oil, as the factory intended.
+This cannot be achieved with a DIY refill can.
 Period.

 To Convert, Or Not To Convert?
 The R12 vs R134a Debate!